 Pre-Draft Outlook

-Everything Bucks-related at this stage hangs on the potential trade of superstar Giannis Antetokounmpo.
-All signs point to him playing his 13th NBA season for another franchise, and if that happens, it seals Milwaukee’s approach to 2026-27 and beyond as a down-to-the-studs rebuild.
-The roster is threadbare and coach Doc Rivers is gone, having snagged his alleged dream job a couple of seasons too late.
+Everything Bucks-related at this stage has pivoted after the reported pre-Draft trade of superstar Giannis Antetokounmpo to Miami.
+Since he’ll play his 13th NBA season for another franchise, Milwaukee’s approach to 2026-27 and beyond is likely a down-to-the-studs rebuild.
+The biggest additions from the trade are Kel’el Ware, Jaime Jaquez Jr. and Tyler Herro, but the roster is otherwise threadbare.
+Coach Doc Rivers is gone, too, having snagged his alleged dream job a couple of seasons too late.
 Rivers’ replacement, Taylor Jenkins, can fit whether he has Antetokounmpo on board or not.

 The Way to Go